snowdj/CodingPuzzles-Python/README.md

 So in summary, I would say that you don't necessarily need solve the coding puzzles to get your work done when you build a software system, but you probably could do your work better if you understand well about these basic coding puzzles.

+*(Last updated: October 2016)*

 ## Repo Structure

-- CodingPuzzles-Python/CodingPuzzles/doc
+- CodingPuzzles-Python/leet/doc
   - Documents for each problem and solutions
+  - Added in 2016
-- CodingPuzzles-Python/CodingPuzzles/source
+- CodingPuzzles-Python/leet/source
   - Source code of the problem solutions
+  - Added in 2016
-- CodingPuzzles-Python/course_algorithm_toolbox
+- CodingPuzzles-Python/course/algorithm_toolbox
   - Source code for Coursera Course: [Algorithm Toolbox](https://www.coursera.org/learn/algorithmic-toolbox/home/welcome)
   - Added in 2017
 - CodingPuzzles-Python, branch **doc**